angular/angular/aio/content/guide/architecture-next-steps.md

 ## Application architecture

-* The [Components and templates](guide/displaying-data) guide explains how to connect the application data in your [components](guide/glossary#component) to your page-display [templates](guide/glossary#template), to create a complete interactive application.
+* The **Main Concepts** section located in the table of contents contains several topics that explain how to connect the application data in your [components](guide/glossary#component) to your page-display [templates](guide/glossary#template), to create a complete interactive application.

 * The [NgModules](guide/ngmodules) guide provides in-depth information on the modular structure of an Angular application.